✍️ Editor’s take: Home Bay's fees are too high to justify the limited service. Other discount options offer better service for the same price.

 On paper, Home Bay offers many of the same the services traditional agents provide:

-Although you'll save money on the listing fee, you might lose serious cash in the long run.
+However, although you'll save money on the listing fee, you might lose serious cash in the long run.

-After all, your agent can't give you the most accurate advice about pricing your home, fixing repairs, cosmetic improvements, etc. That could lead to getting a lower price than you deserve for your home or having your listing sit on the MLS for months because it's overpriced.
+That could lead to getting a lower price than you deserve for your home or having your listing sit on the MLS for months because it's overpriced.

 That could be a costly problem.
 Not only would you be paying carrying costs such as taxes, utility bills, and HOA fees, but buyers might become skeptical of a home that's been on the market for a long time.
 They might assume something is wrong with your property and even avoid making an offer if you lower the price later.

 Be prepared to sign a 90-day contract — and pay up-front fees

 When you agree to use Home Bay to list your home, you'll sign a 90-day contract and put down 10% of the flat-fee listing commission.